ratioSolver/PyRatio/README.md

 s = Solver()
 if s.read(["example.rddl"]) and s.solve():
+    print('hurray!! we have found a solution..')
     tls = s.extract_timelines()

 s.dispose()
 ```

 In order to use the Python API, specifically, just import the `Solver` from the `oRatio` package.
 Create a new instance of the solver.
-Read a [RiDDLe](https://github.com/ratioSolver/RiDDLe/wiki) script or a list of RiDDLe files and call the `solve` method.
+Read a [RiDDLe](https://github.com/ratioSolver/RiDDLe/wiki) script, or a list of RiDDLe files, and call the `solve` method.
-Both the `read` and the `solve` methods return a boolean indicating, respectively, whether a trivial inconsistency has been detected in the problem and whether a solution has been found.
+Both the `read` and the `solve` methods return a bool indicating, respectively, whether a trivial inconsistency has been detected in the problem and whether a solution has been found.
 Once solved, it is possible to extract the generated timelines and to examine the solution.
-Remember, once done with the solver, to call the `dispose` method to release the resources.
+Remember, once done with your solver, to call the `dispose` method so as to release resources.

 ## Programmatic access to the solution